AreImanth/dbms-library-management-project-/README.md

 4. Run the Python script: `python your_script_name.py`

-### note:
+### Note:
-Forks are much appreciated.
+1. Forks are much appreciated.
-The entities for the database can be added or removed as for the requirements and changes can be done to the python script accordingly.
+2. The entities for the database can be added or removed as for the requirements and changes can be done to the python script accordingly.
 #### i will also try to upload the GUI for the project as early as possible.